Pop-Code/redux-async-load/README.md

 import React, {Component} from 'react' import {connect} from 'react-redux' import {ReduxLoader} from 'redux-async-load'

-//this is a redux action creator to load data that will use index to return a user from state import {loadMyUser as load} from './action'
+//this is a redux action creator to load data that will use index to load the user in state. import {loadMyUser as load} from './action'

 const User = props => <p>{props.user && props.user.name}</p>